-Step Backward 4 Moves back one frame.
+Step Backward I Moves back one frame.
 To skip back to the closest GOP header in a MPEG-2 video, Alt-click (Windows) or Option-click (Mac OS) the button.

-Play and Pause buttons Plays For pauses II the currently active video, audio, and subtitle track.
+Play and Pause buttons Plays ▶ or pauses || the currently active video, audio, and subtitle track.
 (Active tracks have an icon in the track selector box next to the track name.)